iOS 14 first take: Apple launches a new iPhone home screen, Siri, widgets, picture-in-picture video, Back Tap and more

 - Sleep mode turns your iPhone into a Do Not Disturb alarm clock.

-- The Camera app has faster shot-to-shot performance and a new exposure compensation control, that lets you lock an exposure without adjusting the focus.
+- The Camera app has faster shot-to-shot performance and a new exposure compensation control, which lets you lock an exposure without adjusting the focus.

 - Voice Memos get audio enhancements.